enqueuezero/site/build-up/concepts.md

 ---
-title: Architectural Concepts
+title: Diagram, Components, and Connectors
 ---

-# Architectural Concepts
+# Diagram, Components, and Connectors

+How do we describe the design of software?
+We implement the software by writing code, With hindsight, we can of course perceive the overall design by reading the code, configuration, document, and inspect the runtime data structures.
+But that takes a lot of efforts, and doesn't help at the early stage, especially no code is written yet.

+Drawing a diagram is a very good solution.
+A **diagram** is a symbolic representation of the software using visualization techniques.
+This technique has been used since ancient time, and it's still the most powerful tool.
+Human beings are very good at reading information deduce patterns from images.

+We tends to use some the most simplest elements to design software.
+For example, blocks and lines.
+Blocks can be in shape of sqaure, circle or eclipse, color-filled, etc. Lines can be solid, dashed, dotted, weighted, arrowed, curved, etc.

+In the software design diagram, a block refers to a **component**, a building block of the software.
+A line refers to a **connector**, the conceptual connection between multiple components.
+Some description text are marked around the blocks and the lines.

-**Component.** A component encapsulates a piece of the system that serves as a building block when building the system.
+A **component** encapsulates a piece of the system that serves as a building block when building the system.
 From a developer's perspective, components are programming language elements, such as classes, objects, modules, or a set of related functions.
 From an operator's perspective, components are nodes, processes, containers, services, etc.

 Components are deployable, in the form of a library package or a binary executable.